Introduction

 for the same reason that you don’t see fortune tellers win the lottery.

-The Prophets heard God!
+The prophets heard God

-Perhaps this is because many people have said that God spoke to them.
-Statistically, around 1 in every 10 people believes that God talks to them 19.
-Many video testimonies to this phenomenon can be found online.
-In one case, God told a woman to vote for George Bush — which she did 20.
+One of the arguments for the existence of God goes that the prophets said they heard God speak.
+Atheists in general are skeptical of such claims.
+The same goes, interestingly, for believers.
+For example, the founder of the Church of Jesus Christ of the Latter Day Saints (the Mormons), John Smith, also claimed that God spoke to him.
+However, other Christians, Muslims, Hindus, and Buddhists do not flock around him in awe.Perhaps this is because many people have said that God spoke to them.
+Statistically, around 1 in every 10 people believes that God talks to them 60.
+Many video testimonies to this phenomenon can be found online (just search for “God spoke to me”).
+In one case, God told a woman to vote for George Bush — which she did61.
 Such cases are typically dismissed as harmless self-talk.
 These people just subvocalize their own thoughts.
 In some cases, though, this self-talk can have serious consequences.
 For example, in 2004, a woman in Texas heard God’s voice.
 He told her to kill her children, just as, in the Bible, Abraham was asked by God to kill his son.
-She obeyed and killed her two sons 21.
+She obeyed and killed her two sons62.
 This woman was jailed as insane.

 The only evidence that the prophets brought for the existence of God were the voices in their own head.

-I talk to God!
+I talk to God

-Yes.
+A person’s personal relationship with God is often presented as evidence of the existence of God.
+If God did not exist, then believers would basically imagine this relationship and talk to themselves when they pray.
+So, do atheists claim that people who pray talk to themselves?Yes.
 To an atheist, people who pray talk to themselves.
 They subvocalize their thoughts.
 This is nothing unnatural or rare.
 Most people talk to themselves, often constantly.
-This is known as “intra-personal communication”, “internal monologue”, or “private speech”.
+This is known as “intra-personal communication”, “internal monologue”, or “private speech”727374.
 Self-talk helps us order our thoughts, memorize things, concentrate, de-stress, and learn.
 It fulfills essential functions for psychological comfort.
 Both theists and atheists talk to themselves.
 Some people imagine that they talk to their deceased spouses or grandparents.
 Others conduct imaginary dialogues with their friends to help them formulate their thoughts and wishes.
 Some people call that friend Jesus (“What would Jesus do?”).
 The reader is invited to try it out.
 It suffices to imagine talking to a person under the hypothesis of complete confidence and say something you always wanted to tell that person.
 This is a very helpful technique.
 Yet, it remains self-talk.

 The president of the United States has claimed, on more than one occasion, to be in dialogue with God.
 If he said that he was talking to God through his hairdryer, this would precipitate a national emergency.
 I fail to see how the addition of a hairdryer makes the claim more ridiculous or offensive.